-You might already know that you have a cockroach infestation, but here are a few of the most common signs cockroach exterminators in Lancaster might see.
+You might already know that you have a roach infestation, but here are a few of the most common signs cockroach exterminators in Lancaster might see.

 Cockroach droppings are about the size, shape, and color of a grain of black pepper.
 They’re usually found in the back of drawers or cabinets, behind bookshelves, under ovens or refrigerators, or other obscure, hidden places.